MyKillEr481/MyKiller481.github.io/Archlinux install.md

 finally reboot:- `reboot`
 afterwards you will eventually be presented with a login screen, login with the user and password you created.

+after logging in open up shell and create aliases open up `~/.bashrc` with `nano ~/.bashrc` go to the end of the file add your aliases e.g. `alias h="history"` or `alias c="clear"` follow the above format.

+Error handling
+1. make sure to remember the mode you booted into.
+If you boot into BIOS remember to do everything in terms of BIOS.
+If you try using UEFI commands in BIOS it won't work and vice versa.
+2. when installing a network manager use `pacstrap` instead of `pacman`
+3. take a snapshot before installing LXQt desktop as my install didn't want to install and I had to install them from the beginning again.